Interests

 The positive role of transformational leadership on productivity and mental well-being has long been established.
 Transformational leadership behavior may be particularly suited to navigate times of crisis which are characterized by high levels of complexity and uncertainty.
 We exploit quasi-random assignment of employees to managers and study the role of frontline managers’ leadership styles on employees’ performance, work style, and mental well-being in times of crisis.
 Using longitudinal administrative data and panel survey data from before and during the Covid-19 pandemic, we find that frontline managers who were perceived as having a more transformational leadership style before the onset of the pandemic, led employees to better performance and mental well-being during the pandemic.

 Flexible Contract, Flexible Morale?
 Microcredit Design and Repayment Discipline, with Kristina Czura & Anett John.
+R&R, International Economic Review.
 Download CESifo Working Paper

 Recent evidence suggests that more flexible microloan repayment benefits borrowers, but lenders fear diminished repayment morale.
 We study repayment choices in rigid and flexible loan contracts with discretion in repayment timing.
 Using a lab-in-the-field experiment with 645 microcredit borrowers in the Philippines, we identify moral hazard and quantify social pressure.
 Payoff maximization predicts low repayment in our rigid benchmark contract, and increased repayment with flexibility.
 Results suggest the opposite: Repayment in the rigid contract is high, and drops substantially under flexible repayment.
 Social pressure decreases.
 Our results are consistent with a strong social norm for repayment, which is weakened by introducing flexibility.
 Norms, which may be inculcated by the lender, may help explain several recent puzzles in microfinance research, including high and equal repayment rates across individual and joint-liability contracts, and excessive peer pressure.
 Importantly, norm-driven behaviour may erode with the introduction of flexibility.